Birdland Park and Gardens, in Bourton-on-the-Water, is home to one of the largest collections of exotic birds in the UK.

 SPECIAL EVENTS 2017

-Easter Egg Hunt & Easter Fun – Saturday April 1st – Sunday April 23rd
+Easter Quiz Trail & Easter Fun – Saturday April 1st – Sunday April 23rd

 As well as Easter trails, quizzes and daily egg-themed talks and shows, the Gloucestershire wildlife attraction is expecting some egg-stra special new arrivals in their hatchery.